civican/legisinfo/42-1/bills/C-45/bill_text.md

     respecting the review of orders under section `79`;

-    exempting, on any terms and conditions that are specified in the regulations, any person or class of persons, any cannabis or any class of cannabis or any cannabis accessory or any class of cannabis accessory from the application of any provision of this Act or the regulations;
+    exempting, on any terms and conditions that are specified in the regulations, any person or class of persons, any cannabis or any class of cannabis or any cannabis accessory or any class of cannabis accessory from the application of **all or** any **of the provisions** of this Act or of the regulations;

     specifying terms, expressions, logos, symbols or illustrations for the purposes of sections `19` and `28`;